Donna Lopiano

 Robert Heard, the publisher of Inside Texas, a newsletter on Longhorn sports, says, “She’s gonna wind up with every scholarship in the program endowed.”
 It took hustle, but Lopiano collected $3.68 million a year to make her department go.
 Only slightly more than 10% of the women’s budget comes from revenues generated by the men. “

-By focusing on long term goals Donna made sure that nothing in the women's department was secondary to the men's department.
+By focusing on long-term goals, Donna made sure that nothing in the women’s department was secondary to the men’s department.

-• One of her first long term goals was to hire full time coaches instead of using teachers who coached on the side.
-She envisioned coaches as "Master Teachers".
-She believed that "athletics was not separate from education, but intimately connected" The word "Master" referred to the coaches as the very best in the sport they taught, and the word "Teacher" stressed the need for coaches to possess a sound "personal educational philosophy".
-By 1982 all of the Coaches in the Women's Athletic Department were full time employees and each coach was ranked in the top 10 in the country in their respective sports.
+One of her first long-term goals was to hire full-time coaches instead of using teachers who coached on the side.
+She envisioned coaches as “Master Teachers”.
+She believed that “athletics was not separate from education, but intimately connected.”
+The word “Master” referred to the coaches as the very best in the sport they taught, and the word “Teacher” stressed the need for coaches to possess a sound “personal, educational philosophy.”
+By 1982 all of the Coaches in the Women’s Athletic Department were full-time employees, and each coach was ranked in the top 10 in the country in their respective sports.

 She said that in 9 years, only five scholarship athletes left the program due to academics.
-She also said that only 50% of all freshman from the general UT population graduate from UT, but 95% of the student-athletes graduated.
+She also said that only 50% of all freshmen from the general UT population graduate from UT, but 95% of the student-athletes graduated.

-• The third Long term goal was to fund the maximum number of scholarships as designated by the organizational rules.
+The third Long-term goal was to fund the maximum number of scholarships as designated by the organizational rules.

 Because of her high standard, Donna went thru 16 coaches in 10 years.
 “They were my mistakes, every one of them,” she says.
 “But you can’t live with your mistakes, because you’re destroying kids.”